-Figure 1.1: General arrangement Source: Beckett Rankine, Drawing 2048-BRL-01-XX-DR-C-2001 T01
+Figure 1.1: General arrangement of the temporary ferry project.
+Source: Beckett Rankine, Drawing 2048-BRL-02-XX-DR-C-3013 P03

 1.1.1.
 Hammersmith Temporary Pier

 The proposed Hammersmith Temporary Pier (Figure 1.2 and Figure 1.3) is to land on the public slipway located at the end of Queen Caroline Street.
 The slipway is seldom used and is closed off with timber flood boards.
 Access to the pier is to be via a lightweight steel ramp that will span over the flood boards.